ceres-solver/ceres-solver/docs/source/building.rst

 ``CLUSTER_JACOBI`` and ``CLUSTER_TRIDIAGONAL`` preconditioners).

-If you decide to use ``LAPACK`` and ``BLAS``, then you also need to add ``Accelerate.framework`` to your XCode project's linking dependency.
+If you decide to use ``LAPACK`` and ``BLAS``, then you also need to add ``Accelerate.framework`` to your Xcode project's linking dependency.

 .. _section-customizing: